makersacademy/chitter-challenge/README.md

 I want to receive an email if I am tagged in a Peep
 ```

-## Others (that was in the task) to do

-Bcrypt
-- test that it stores in a hash
+## Other tasks added in later(after 1st draft)

-- feature testreverse chronological order for message index
+- feature test- reverse chronological order for message index
 e.g.
     first_child = find("ul li:first-child")
     last_child = find("ul li:last-child")
     expect(first_child).to have_content "Newest message"
     expect(last_child).to have_content "Oldest message"

-- structure where files are located
+## Others (that was in the task) to do

+Bcrypt
+- test that it stores in a hash

 # Code review